faymarie/crowdfunding-analysis/README.md

 ## 1) Is it still worth the effort to finance your project on Kickstarter since crowdfunding has become mainstream?

 **The short answer: yes, chances today are better than ever.**
 In spite of increasing project numbers and therefore higher competition, there were never more campaigns ending successfully than today.
-Also, the pledges collected for each successful project have been staying on a relatively stable niveau.
+Also, the pledges collected for each successful project have been staying on a relatively stable level.

 **The number of monthly crowdfunding campaigns has been growing since 2018.**
 After a rather slow growth in the first 5 years after Kickstarter's launch, we found extreme boosts in crowdfunding activities in August 2014 and March/April 2015.
 The number of campaigns literally exploded.
 Project counts settled down thereafter.
 Nevertheless, with roughly 2,000 projects each month, the number of campaigns ending each month kept on a high level in the following 5 years up until today.
 Most importantly, we discovered increasing numbers of campaigns since 2018.